PaddlePaddle/docs/docs/guides/11_kernel_primitives_api/functor_api_en.md

-# API Description - Functor
+# API Description - OpFunc
 Introduce the calculation functors defined by the Kernel Primitive API.
 There are currently 13 functors that can be used directly.

 ## Unary Functor